WalterSmuts/easyfft/README.md

 * Manages the [FftPlanner] and scratch buffers for you in thread local storage.
 * Exposes extension traits on arrays and slices for terse and ergonomic expression of the underlying logic.
-* Implemnetation on arrays has the signal sizes verified at compile time using the type checker.
+* Implementation on arrays has the signal sizes verified at compile time using the type checker.
 * Size calculations for real-valued signals are done for you so you can't mess it up.